lemonadejs/lemonadejs/docs/plugins/router.md

-title: JavaScript Router with LemonadeJS
+title: LemonadeJS Router
 keywords: LemonadeJS, two-way binding, frontend, javascript library, javascript plugin, javascript, reactive, react, router, router controller, plugins
 description: Unveil how to leverage LemonadeJS Router for controlling which component is rendered based on routing.

-Router
+LemonadeJS Router
 ======

 Pico Library This library has less than 2 KBytes